petermekhaeil/petermekhaeil.com/src/posts/how-to-get-started-performance.md

 ![](/images/uploads/bundlephobia-bundle-3.png)

-By looking at the bundle size, I was able to drop the JavaScript filesize from 868.16 KB to 151.43 KB (83% smaller bundle!).
+By looking at the bundle size, I was able to drop the JavaScript file size from 868.16 KB to 151.43 KB (83% smaller bundle!).

 Small note: `moment` was a popular library before it went into [maintenance mode](https://momentjs.com/docs/#/-project-status/) - highly recommend you to start using the other alternative libraries instead.